 A simulated camcorder shot opens the film.
 Young thugs are on videoing spree, filming their exploits as they beat on an outnumbered youth.
 Cut to an overhead of a quiet suburban community.
 A man, the boy’s father, is coming home from work.
 He will soon have a confrontation with the thugs as well.
-Facing unprovoked and unreasonable violence, the father and son must choose individually to stay themselves or to act—their already rocky relationship and perceptions of the other, dependent on how they choose.
+Facing unprovoked and unreasonable violence, the father and son must choose individually to either stay themselves or to act—their already-rocky relationship and perceptions of each other dependent on what they choose.

 The reactions of the father and son to the violence initiated by the young hooligans is at the heart of the film’s allure, and it is a complex conflict.
 Simultaneously playing out on a physical as well as ethical level it defies easy resolution or second-guessing on the audience’s part.
 Moreover, the conflict is triangular—the man and son up against nameless aggression, but also the man and son versus each other, setting up a novel premise for the short film, that is yet still universal.
 After all, who has not confronted bullying?

 “In my opinion, most short films are almost always too long but I felt this one needed room to breathe.”

 Tension is masterfully manipulated through a slow burn pacing that pushes the film to its 13min runtime.
 In his 15 prior shorts Ellis had yet to break the 10min mark in length, and I generally agree with him in that doctrine.
 Yet in an interview, Ellis responds, “In my opinion, most short films are almost always too long but I felt this one needed room to breathe.”
 Soft benefits from that choice not only in atmospherics, but also in developing its characters.